Galen Weston dies, change at Kilkenny Group and expensive Dublin rents

 Irish print and packaging company Colorman has been acquired by Dublin-based private equity group Woodberry Capital for an undisclosed sum.
 Woodberry is led by chief executive and founder Patrick Doran, who has long experience in the print and packaging industry.
 Ciarán Hancock reports.

 Just over two years after it was sold for €25 million, the Royal Liver Park on Dublin’s Naas Road looks set for a potential return to the market at a new asking price of around €50 million.
-But while the retail park’s owners are understood to be considering its sale, they may also be weighing up the potential for a major residential scheme on the site.
+But while the retail park’s owners are understood to be considering its sale, they are also weighing up a forward funding offer that would see them proceed with a major residential scheme on the site.
 Ronald Quinlan reports.

 Also in this week’s commercial property coverage: The pandemic has accelerated changes to how companies will use offices in the future – and that means fewer rows of desks and more collaboration space, writes Deirdre Costello, senior director of office leasing at JLL Ireland.